 Sgt.
 Patrick McCaffrey is a team leader for the 579th, and works to provide support and security for patrol groups like the Fire

 During the patrols, McCaffrey's team occasionally runs into potentially hazardous situations.

-sometimes has to confront and overcome dangerous situations, much of McCaffrey's job involves staying prepared and
+has to confront and overcome dangerous situations, much of McCaffrey's job involves staying prepared and on-guard.

-He and his team have also served as convoy escorts, providing security for shipments of the various classes of staple
+team have also served as convoy escorts, providing security for shipments of the various classes of staple items--food, water, and

 At home, McCaffrey worked at two auto body shops, where he manages 30 people.

-company is the spearhead for the 81st Brigade, even though they are working in security operations instead of combat
+the spearhead for the 81st Brigade, even though they are working in security operations instead of combat engineering.
+We have

 2nd Lt.
 Andre Tyson praises McCaffrey's skills and solidness as a soldier.